vdellamea/jamulus-server-remote/README.md

  *No need to check the rest if you installed from scratch as described above.*

-## Details
+## Details for adapting to an already installed service
 The following description is aimed at explaining what the installation script does, and it can be useful for those that want to install the interface on an already running server, or on a different distribution, or for any other reason.

 Download the code from this repository; the web-based interface itself is only including 4 files.
-Move the 3 files in the `/var/www/html` directory (or similar place in other distributions).
+Move the 4 files in the `/var/www/html` directory (or similar place in other distributions).

 ### The service
 The service file now allows for writing in the home directory of the user, which is created when creating the user.
-However, this is not mandatory.
+However, this is not mandatory: if you installed everything according to official instructions, the jamulus user likely will not have a home directory.

 ### Extending privileges
 This is the tricky part.
 You have to give privileges to Apache for running commands as `sudo` by modifying the `sudoers` file or, better, adding a file in `sudoers.d`.
 However, any mistake in doing this may result in loosing sudo privileges, thus use exclusively the `sudo visudo` command if you have to modify something, because it does syntax checks.
 E.g.: